karanja5/Snack-Bar-With-Backend/README.md

 #Then change directory to the backend folder and install the dependencies for the backend
 $ npm start

-#open a new terminal and change directory to the frontend folder and install the dependencies for the frontend
+#Open a new terminal and change directory to the frontend folder and install the dependencies for the frontend
 $ npm start

 #Now you can open the website in your browser at http://localhost:4200/